MIXAILAB/MTL-NucleusSeg/README.md

 | Bio-totem&SYSUCC       | 0.6619  | China   | 9    |
 | Amirreza Mahbod        | 0.6574  | Austria | 10   |
 | **Our Team**           | **0.7410** |  -       |   -   |

-- [x] Comparative results of the top five methods from the MoNuSeg challenge

-Below figure illustrates the segmentation results across seven organs such as kidney, lung, colon, breast, bladder, prostate, and brain againes top five methods from the MoNuSeg challenge.

 ## Repository Structure